-The program works in partnership with HUD-Approved Housing Counseling partners that provide homeownership education and pre-purchase counseling to buyers in an effort to ensure the buyer is successful in homeownership.
+The program works in partnership with HUD-Approved Housing Counseling partners that provide homeownership education and pre-purchase counseling to buyers to ensure the buyer is successful in homeownership.
 By mutual agreement with the City of Portsmouth, the HRPDC acts as Administrator for the HOME funding and fiscal agent for administrative support funds.